ncsa/Swift-T-Variant-Calling/README.md

 * I'm having difficulty running the plotting app.
 I get an error regarding plotly
- * The logging app requires the `plotly` R package to produce plots. `plotly` however requires some OS specific packages.
-Fore deb systems (Debian, Ubuntu, ..etc), you need to install `libssl-dev` and `libcurl4-openssl-dev` with your favourite package manager
+ * The logging app depends on many R packages, including `plotly` and `tidyverse`.
+Some of these packages however require some OS specific packages.
+Fore deb systems (Debian, Ubuntu, ..etc), you may need to install `libssl-dev` and `libcurl4-openssl-dev` with your favourite package manager for `plotly` to work.
+Also, you may need to install `libxml2-dev` for the `tidyverse` package to work